trueheart78/trueheart78.com/resume.md

 * Seven years of Ruby on Rails. :steam_locomotive:
 * Two years of Go. :open_book:
 * Five years managing the entire backend of a web service. :hammer_and_wrench:
-* Seven years working in Healthcare and with HIPAA. :medical_symbol:
+* Seven years working in Healthcare and with HIPAA. :staff_of_aesculapius:
 * Nine years of being a huge Taylor Swift fan. :notes:

 <a id='side-projects'></a>